 -

-The check-in gates are in the wide passageway off the lower (street) level shopping arcade, one level down from the Eurostar trains themselves.
+The check-in gates are in the wide passageway off the lower level shopping arcade, one level down from the Eurostar trains & platforms.
 For more info about St Pancras station & its facilities, where to have a meal and so on, see the St Pancras station guide.

 -

-To check in, place your ticket barcode (on your phone or a printout) against the small scanner screen on the automatic ticket gates.
-Or you can use a staffed check-in kiosk.
+To check in, place your ticket QR code (on your phone or printed) against the scanner on the ticket gates.
+Or go to a staffed kiosk.
 If you want to change your allocated seat (for example, to make sure you're facing forward), ask at a staffed kiosk.

 -